MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tools-btvs.md

 ---
 # Bluetooth Virtual Sniffer (btvs.exe)

-The Bluetooth Virtual Sniffer allows the user to view live hci traces in the Frontline Protocol Analysis System, in the Ellisys Bluetooth Analyzer, or in Wireshark.
+The Bluetooth Virtual Sniffer allows the user to view live HCI traces in the Frontline Protocol Analysis System, in the Ellisys Bluetooth Analyzer, or in Wireshark.

 **Note:** Wireshark is recommended.